gerardbm/atomic/xresources/README.md

 - `Xresources.light_mc`  => Light Mode, medium contrast (default)
 - `Xresources.light_lc`  => Light Mode, low contrast (-3%)

+- `Xresources.old_book`  => Sepia Mode, high contrast (+2%)

 If you use URxvt, you have the optional `Xresources.URxvtSwitch`.
-This file contains 9 commands to switch between the Space, Night and Light modes and their 3 contrast options, on the fly!
+This file contains 22 commands to switch between the Space, Onion, Blood, Night, Grass, Ocean and Light modes and their 3 contrast options, on the fly!
 This is the commands list:

 - <kbd>CTRL</kbd>+<kbd>1</kbd> => Space Mode HC
 - <kbd>CTRL</kbd>+<kbd>2</kbd> => Space Mode MC